-Fluorometers towed behind vessels will be used as an alternative or complementary approach for a subsea release and would be preferred for surface spills and to monitor the effect of dispersant application at surface.
+Fluorometers towed behind vessels will be used as an alternative or complementary approach for a subsea release and would be preferred for surface spills.

 10.7.2.1 Implementation guidance

 Table 10-31 provides guidance to the IMT on the actions and responsibilities that should be considered when selecting this strategy.
 Table 10-32 provides a summary of resources that may be used to implement this strategy.
 Table 10-33 details the minimum first strike requirements to be mobilised on activation.
 The Incident Commander is ultimately responsible for the response, and may therefore determine that some tasks be varied, should not be implemented or be reassigned.